-Reproductive Toxicity: The components of this product are not reported to cause human reproductive effects.
+Reproductive Toxicity: The components of this product listed by CAS# in Section 3 (Composition and Information on Ingredients) are not reported to cause human reproductive effects.

 A mutagen is a chemical that causes permanent changes to genetic material (DNA) such that the changes will propagate through generation lines.
 An embryo toxin is a chemical that causes damage to a developing embryo (i.e. within the first eight weeks of pregnancy in humans), but the damage does not propagate across generational lines.
 A teratogen is a chemical that causes damage to a developing fetus, but the damage does not propagate across generational lines.
 A reproductive toxin is any substance that interferes in any way with the reproductive process.